TonyTheTaiga/pycap/README.md

 **As of now, this only works in a virtual enviroment in the project directory**

-Problems with how the .json files are loaded and exported.

 First, clone this repository and open up the directory in a terminal.

 Next, run 'python3 -m venv env'. this should work in python2 as well.